 Glyde sells iPhones at one of the highest return rates.
-You can sell an iPhone 5 and receive up to $69.
+You can sell an iPhone 5 and receive around $55.
 You can sell an iPhone 6 for over $196 if it's in great condition.

 Swappa is another reliable place to sell your used iPhone.
 In fact, Swappa sells the iPhone 5, iPhone 5s, iPhone 6 and iPhone 6s the most out of all of their smartphones.
 You can even sell an old iPhone 4 or 4s for a little bit of cash.
 Another fantastic site that favors the iPhone is Decluttr.
 You should definitely check them out if you're looking to sell your iPhone.

 Read More: Consult our buyer's guide to iPhone deals if you're considering buying a new iPhone.

 Like the iPhone, some websites offer better rates on the Samsung Galaxy than others.
 Glyde and BuyBackWorld appear to be the winners in this department as well.